Jason Statham promises plenty of action in 'Mechanic: Resurrection'

-LOS ANGELES Jason Statham, Jessica Alba and Tommy Lee Jones join forces for action movie "Mechanic: Resurrection", a sequel to the 2011 thriller about an elite hitman.
+LOS ANGELES (Reuters) - Jason Statham, Jessica Alba and Tommy Lee Jones join forces for action movie "Mechanic: Resurrection", a sequel to the 2011 thriller about an elite hitman.

 Statham reprises his role as the lead character Arthur Bishop, and promised fans plenty of action.